 What is Chlamydia?

-Chlamydia is the most common sexually transmitted infection.
+Chlamydia is the most common bacterial sexually transmitted infection diagnosed in the UK.

-Most people do not have symptoms however some can include:
+Most people will not have symptoms however some can include:

 - A vaginal discharge that is different than usual